PaulJulio/square-serverless-aws-php/README.md

-# AWS Lambda PHP Hello World
+# Square Serverless with AWS Lambda and PHP

-The basics of using [Serverless Framework][1] for AWS Lambda PHP applications.
+The basics of using [Serverless Framework][1] for AWS Lambda PHP applications for Square.

 ## Notes